Atlas-Lumi/Photo-of-a-Loved-One/README.md

 ## In your pocket, you find an old picture...

+Inspired by a S.T.A.L.K.E.R mod of the same name.
 This mod allows you to carry a customizable picture of something you care about.
 Or something funny, your choice.

 <br> Inspect your picture using T, can be changed in the ModSettings menu.